 Again there were no information panels to explain the site and its layout.
 It was, however, very easy to see the major barrows.
 In fact, the more I looked the more burial mounds of different shapes and sizes I saw.
 That's the real appeal of the Poor Lot site; the scale and sheer variety of the burial mounds.
 If only access was easier this would be a delightful site to explore.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Prehistoric Site

 Location: On the A35, 2 miles west of Winterbourne Abbas.
 No adjacent parking.
-Best access is via Wellbottom Lodge, 200 yards east from A35 junction with the minor road to Compton Valence.
+Best access is via Wellbottom Lodge, 200 yards east of the A35 junction with the minor road to Compton Valence.

 Website: Winterbourne Poor Lot Barrows

 English Heritage - see also: English Heritage memberships (official website)